ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("CohortPlat")` is a collection of functions dedicated to simulating staggered entry platform trials whereby the treatment under investigation is a combination of two active compounds.
 A more detailed description of the design can be found in Meyer et al. <[doi:10.1002/pst.2194](https://doi:10.1002/pst.2194)> and a manual in Meyer et al. <[doi:10.48550/arXiv.2202.02182](https://doi:10.48550/arXiv.2202.02182)>.

--   `r pkg("esDesign")`{#esDesign} is developed to implement the adaptive enrichment designs with sample size re-estimation presented in Lin et al. (2021) <[doi:10.1016/j.cct.2020.106216](https://doi.org/10.1016/j.cct.2020.106216)>.
+-   `r pkg("esDesign")` is developed to implement the adaptive enrichment designs with sample size re-estimation presented in Lin et al. (2021) <[doi:10.1016/j.cct.2020.106216](https://doi.org/10.1016/j.cct.2020.106216)>.
 In details, three-proposed trial designs are provided, including the AED1-SSR (or ES1-SSR), AED2-SSR (or ES2-SSR), AED3-SSR (or ES3-SSR); additionally, several widely used adaptive designs, such as the Marker Sequential Test (MaST) design proposed Freidlin et al. (2014) <[doi:10.1177/1740774513503739](https://doi.org/10.1177/1740774513503739)>, the adaptive enrichment designs without early stopping (AED or ES), the sample size re-estimation procedure (SSR) based on the conditional power proposed by Proschan and Hunsberger (1995).

 -   `r pkg("eselect")` Endpoint selection and sample size reassessment for multiple binary endpoints based on blinded and/or unblinded data.
 The implemented design is proposed in Roig et al. (2022) <[doi:10.48550/arXiv.2206.09639](https://doi.org/10.48550/arXiv.2206.09639)>.